Quelich/scientist-graph/README.md

 - Edge: #4:Andrew W. :Moore    -> #5:Andrew :Connolly, Publications:1
 - Edge: #4:Andrew W. :Moore    -> #6:Robert :Nichol, Publications:1
 # Conclusion
+- Graph theory can be utilized to describe a network where the connection between nodes are enumerated and assigned weights
 # What I learned
 - How to implement Graph Theory for a real world sample
 - C# infrastructure to handle IO streams